|Table of Contents |

 With seven of us working at the front nobody saw me or was aware of any inappropriate touching.
 Anyone who has ever worked as cabin crew will know you continuously have to squeeze past colleagues or physically move them out the way to get by.

-The very nature of this working environment makes working alongside malevolent and devious individuals like Bart and Anna very dangerous.
+The nature of this working environment makes working alongside malevolent and devious individuals like Bart and Anna very dangerous.
+In fact their fictitious allegations cost me my job.

-Crew members T, Lottie, Katrina, Claire, the First Officer and Captain of the aircraft all stated they were unaware of any inappropriate touching.
+Not one other crew member was able to confirm in their witness statement that they saw me touch anyone inappropriately at any time.
+T, Lottie, Katrina, Claire, the First Officer and Captain all stated they were not aware of any touching.
 Lottie, Katrina and Claire worked alongside Bart and I on two long sectors.

-Despite eight out of ten crew members confirming in witness statements they didn’t see me touch anyone inappropriately or were even aware of any such behaviour, the allegation was upheld by both crew line managers and by the Head of Cabin Crew who heard my appeal.
+Despite eight out of ten crew members confirming in witness statements they didn’t see me touch anyone inappropriately or were even aware of any such behaviour, the allegation was upheld by both crew line managers who investigated Bart’s complaint and by the Head of Cabin Crew who heard my appeal.

 Two crew failed to return their witness statement.
 One was Bruce who worked the First Class galley, the other a female crew member in Economy.

-I even supplied a letter from a doctor of clinical psychology who stated it’s “unlikely” I would have touched anyone inappropriately.
-He could say that because of things we had discussed in the months prior to this flight.
+I even supplied a letter from a doctor of clinical psychology who stated it’s “unlikely” I would touch anyone inappropriately.
+He was able to say that because of things we had discussed in the months prior to this flight.

 What makes this situation even more damning is that Bart was a serving police officer for eight years.
 Anna also came from a police background.